 Regardless of their age, all dogs need quality food.
-But as they get older, certain nutrients can be enhanced to promote their health.
+But as they get older, certain nutrients can be enhanced to promote health.
 When shopping for food to care for your senior dog, look for:

 While the calendar might say that your dog is ready for retirement, her body needn’t be.
-By feeding her a diet of premium dog food specially formulated for her age, you’ll help keep her active, healthy and happy.
+By feeding her a diet of premium dog food specially formulated for her age, you’ll help keep her active, healthy, and happy.